pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ### What is this about?

-As we've seen in the other chapter (<a href="http://livebook.datascienceheroes.com/data_preparation/high_cardinality_descriptive_stats.html" target="blank">Reducing categories in descriptive stats</a>) we keep the categories with the major representativeness.
-But how about having another variable to predict with it?
+As we've seen in the other chapter (<a href="http://livebook.datascienceheroes.com/data_preparation/high_cardinality_descriptive_stats.html" target="blank">Reducing categories in descriptive stats</a>) we keep the categories with the major representativeness, but how about having another variable to predict with it?
 That is, to predict `has_flu` based on `country`.

 Using the last method may destroy the information of the variable, thus it **loses predictive power**.
-In this chapter we'll go further in the method described before, using an automatic grouping function -`auto_grouping`- surfing through the structure of the variable, giving some ideas about how to optimize a categorical variable, but more importantly: encouraging the reader to perform her-his own optimizations.
+In this chapter we'll go further in the method described above, using an automatic grouping function -`auto_grouping`- surfing through the structure of the variable, giving some ideas about how to optimize a categorical variable, but more importantly: encouraging the reader to perform her-his own optimizations.

-Other literature name this re-grouping as cardinality reduction or **encoding**.
+Other literature named this re-grouping as cardinality reduction or **encoding**.

 <br>